 adoptive home and to get on with our lives and forget our own children.

 Professor Samuel's research findings are correct: sealing adoption records was

 meant to protect the adoptive parents, not birth or natural parents who were

 treated without basic human dignity during this period and even today sadly

 still are in many states.
 Adoptees fared no better.
 Torn from their natural families, their social and genetic histories, they had their native identities made secret by the state and were given new identities and expected to adapt as best they could.

-This forced relinquishment and adaption has brought with it a host of problems for adoptees.
-By the 1970's, many sought to begin to address the realities of their lives by searching, but were dissuaded by the negative stereo type of the birth mother as prostitute, low-life or gutter dweller who would take the adoptee down with her.
+This forced relinquishment and adoption has brought with it a host of problems for adoptees.
+By the 1970s, many sought to begin to address the realities of their lives by searching, but were dissuaded by the negative stereo type of the birth mother as prostitute, low-life or gutter dweller who would take the adoptee down with her.